Learn about free on-demand learning

 If you, or someone you know or care for, has been diagnosed with rheumatic disease you may have questions about what this means in terms of treatment options and quality of life.
-Learn what to do if you’ve just been diagnosed by watching this video from the American College of Rheumatology.
+Learn what to do if you’ve just been diagnosed by watching this video.

 If you think you have rheumatic disease, ask your primary care doctor to refer you to a rheumatologist.
 Don’t wait.
 The sooner you get diagnosed and begin treatment, the sooner you will begin to feel better.